 eceee press release – New focus on energy demand and competitiveness can improve EU mandatory energy audits: new report

-(02 Feb 16) eceee press release – A new eceee review of EU’s mandatory energy audit schemes points at improvements that would help make EU industry more competitive.
+(0-nothing, 2 Feb 2016) eceee press release – A new eceee review of EU’s mandatory energy audit schemes points at improvements that would help make EU industry more competitive.
 The report, by Fraunhofer ISI, shows how a focus on company energy demand rather than company size, as well as a more uniform implementation of the audit requirements could create a more level playing field while improving overall competitiveness.

 Energy intensive industries typically have a large cost-effective energy savings potential, but many fall short of realising this potential.
 This is the main rationale for Article 8 of the EU Energy Efficiency Directive (EED).
 In short, Article 8 requires Member States to establish mandatory energy audit schemes to help large enterprises identify cost effective measures.
 Article 8 also spells out non-mandatory actions for small and medium-sized enterprises, SMEs.

 The new report, explains how a focus on companies' energy demand rather than their size, as well as a more uniform implementation of the requirements could create a more level playing field while improving overall competitiveness. ,

 Energy demand in industry represents ~40% of the EU’s total final energy consumption including the buildings in those sectors.
 Within the industry, energy demand is dominated by the energy intensive industries (including food industry), which are responsible for nearly 80 % of industry’s final energy demand.

 Further, the new report refers to the positive effects of energy efficiency that go far beyond energy savings.
 In industry, the most prominent of these multiple benefits is increased productivity.
 According to the International Energy Agency (IEA), the monetary value of those multiple benefits can exceed the pure energy conservation effects (direct cost savings) by 250%.